qbicsoftware/cookiecutter-templates-cli/README.md

 ```

 ### Provide global default values
-After using this tool repeatedly, you will surely become annoyed at the fact that you have to type your name and your email address over and over, even though they haven't changed in the last couple of years.
+After repeatedly using this tool, you will surely become annoyed at the fact that you have to type your name and your email address over and over, even though they haven't changed in the last couple of years.
 Luckily, [Cookiecutter offers a global configuration file](http://cookiecutter.readthedocs.io/en/latest/advanced/user_config.html).
 Create a file named `.cookiecutterrc` in your home folder (this varies across operating systems) and include your *global defaults* in it as shown here:

 ```bash
 default_context: